 - Late drop of courses after the last day of classes:

 Students withdrawing after the ninth-week deadline are not eligible to enroll in the next full term.
 A “Not to Register” designation will be placed on their academic record.
 If they are already registered they will be disenrolled.
-(Students with extenuating circumstances may petition the Scholastic Standing Committee. *Note: exceptions are rarely granted).
-When they are eligible to return, students will need to contact the Scholastic Standing Committee to inform of their intent to return at which point a “Permission to Register” designation will be placed on their academic record and the registration hold will be lifted.
+(Students with extenuating circumstances may petition the Scholastic Standing Committee, though note that exceptions are rarely granted).
+When they are eligible to return, students will need to contact the Scholastic Standing Committee to inform them of their intent to return, at which point a “Permission to Register” designation will be placed on their academic record and the registration hold will be lifted.

 All students withdrawing from the College of Engineering will be asked to complete an exit survey.
 Tuition and fee adjustments are in accordance with the Office of the Registrar.